How to proceed if the tenant does not pay? Landlord’s rights and obligations

 Give a written notice

-As a landlord, the very first step you should take is to send a written reminder to the tenant.
+The very first step you should take as a landlord of a flat or house to live in is to send a written reminder to the tenant.
 In this reminder, state that the tenant is not paying rent and how long this situation has been going on.
 Emphasise that if the situation does not change, you can refer the matter to legal action.
 The written reminder in this case serves as an official document that can be used later in court proceedings if necessary.

 What should be included in the written notice: